BTCC: Motorsport Photography Workshop 2026

 -

-This workshop includes a pre-workshop online session where you can showcase your portfolio and receive valuable tips before heading to Donington Park Circuit.
+Both of these workshops include a pre-workshop online session where you can showcase your portfolio and receive valuable tips before heading to either Donington Park Circuit or Thruxton Circuit.

-After the workshop, join a post-workshop editing and review session to receive further feedback and guidance.
+After the workshops, join a post-workshop editing and review session to receive further feedback and guidance.

 Motorsport Photography Tuition